aydwi/barrel/README.md

 Barrel is a portable, header-only C++ library that provides programmatic access to the [Homebrew](https://brew.sh) command line interface.

 It is intended to help build generic, non-trivial wrappers around Homebrew.
-For example, using Barrel, you could write a GUI frontend for Homebrew on macOS.
+For example, using Barrel, you could write a feature-rich GUI frontend for Homebrew on macOS.
 Or it could be used to develop bespoke tooling to customize/automate Homebrew-based package configuration for your CI/CD jobs.
 Or it could help you work with homebrew on headless systems.

-*tl;dr: Use Barrel whenever you want to interact with Homebrew and the shell interface just doesn't cut it.*
+###### *tl;dr: Use Barrel whenever you want to interact with Homebrew and the shell interface just doesn't cut it.*

 Barrel is highly performant, with almost no runtime overhead ([see benchmarks](https://github.com/aydwi/barrel/wiki/Benchmarking-%22Homebrew-via-Barrel%22-against-Homebrew)).
 It exposes a well documented, succinct C++ API ([see reference](https://barrel.wiki/barrel_8h.html)) which can be integrated with a wide variety of libraries, tools and frameworks ([see examples](https://github.com/aydwi/barrel/wiki)).